hashicorp/terraform-provider-azurerm/website/docs/r/express_route_connection.html.markdown

 Manages an Express Route Connection.

-~> **NOTE:** The provider status of the Express Route Circuit must be provisioned while creating the Express Route Connection.
+~> **NOTE:** The provider status of the Express Route Circuit must be set as provisioned while creating the Express Route Connection.

 ## Example Usage